bloom-lang/bud/docs/deploy.md

 Local deployment will spin up `num_nodes` local processes, each containing one Bud instance, running the class that you include `LocalDeploy` in.
 The deployment code will populate a binary collection called `node`; the first columm is a "node ID" -- a distinct integer from the range `[0, num_nodes - 1]` -- and the second argument is an "IP:port" string associated with the node.
 Nodes are spun up on ephemeral ports, listening on "localhost".

 Now, you need to define how you want the initial data to be distributed.
 You can do this, for example, by writing (multiple) rules with `initial_data` in the head.
 These rules can appear in any `bloom` block in your program.
 The schema of `initial_data` is as follows: [node ID, relation name as a symbol, list of tuples].

-For example, to distribute the IP address of the "deployer" to all of the other nodes in a relation called `master`, you might decide to write something like this:
+For example, to distribute the IP address and port of the "deployer" to all of the other nodes in a relation called `master`, you might decide to write something like this:

     initial_data <= node {|n| [n.uid, :master, [[ip_port]]]}